ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 ![kingdom]({{site.url}}/assets/images/onetwoseven/kingdom.png)

-Thanks to creator of the machine, login panel is here.
+Thanks to the creator of the machine, login panel is there.
 We don't have to enumerate for login panel.

-We have necessary credentials for moving forward.
+We have necessary credentials to move forward.

 ```
 username: ots-admin